 How do you like your coffee in the morning?

 We like ours with acidity.
-That's right, and you just might do too.
+That's right, and you just might too.
 Amongst fellow coffeeholics, acidity is the most misunderstood topics which can hold you back from finding the best coffee roaster to your taste buds.
 At Unrest Coffee, we believe acidity adds dimension to coffee, resulting in that the unique aroma we have all learnt to love.
-Let us explain the few but very important factors to consider when choosing your new favorite at your local coffee roaster.
+Let us explain the few but very important factors to consider when choosing your new favorite.

 Light, dark or lively? choose your acidity level